top of page

 Consumer Proposal

-Excluding your mortgage, you can only have a maximum of unsecured debt totalling $250,000.
+Excluding your mortgage, you can only have a maximum of unsecured debt totaling $250,000.
 The cost for a consumer proposal is a negotiated settlement.
-It usually begins with approximately 20% of your debt, which is divided into monthly payments.
+It usually begins with 20% of your debt, and they divide this into monthly payments.

-A Consumer Proposal cannot exceed five years.
-There is no penalty for an early completion.
+The duration is up to five years.
+There is no penalty for early termination.
 Also, there are no requirements for monthly reporting.

 You keep your assets.
 The R7 rating will stay for three years on your credit after you complete it or six years after you file.
 It depends on which comes first.